Challalisa/member-of-the-week-events/README.md

 - `message_points_cooldown` can be changed to *true* or *false*.
 If set to true, there will be a 1-minute points cooldown before a user can receive points for the next message they send.
 If the value provided is detected as invalid, then it will default to **true**.
 - `winner_announcement_channel` is the channel where the top 3 members are announced after the event ends.
 - `staff_role_id` is an optional setting.
 It allows anyone with this role to add and remove points from a user and check how many points a user has.
-If no value is provided, then it will defalt to an ADMINISTRATOR-ONLY system.
+If no value is provided, then it will default to an ADMINISTRATOR-ONLY system.